blockpy-edu/blockpy/HACKING.md

     add modules to the simpler editor later in this article.
 -   test - this directory contains a bunch of files for testing the implementation in a batch mode.
-These tests are run whenever you run m dist, or m test.
+These tests are run whenever you run `./skulpt.py dist`, or `./skulpt.py test`.
--   dist - This directory gets created and populated when you run the m dist command.
+-   dist - This directory gets created and populated when you run the `skulpt.py dist` command.
 It contains the built and compressed versions of skulpt.min.js and skulpt-stdlib.js

 To illustrate how to make use of modules, here's an extended version of